Nazi atrocities from decades ago occupy the Supreme Court’s attention

 Lawyers for victims said their cases clearly fulfill Congress’s intent.

-“The Nazi government set out explicitly to destroy the German Jewish people by taking their property,” said Nicholas M. O’Donnell, representing heirs of art dealers forced to sell to Nazi leader Hermann Goering.
+“The Nazi government set out explicitly to destroy the German Jewish people by taking their property,” said Nicholas M. O’Donnell, representing heirs of art dealers forced to sell to Nazi leader Hermann Göring.

 “And Congress has specifically identified the Nazis’ looting of art from the Jewish people as genocidal.
 This is not a new kind of human rights case.
 It’s a property rights case.”